 One of the hard things to manage in WordPress, even in the latest version, is the media.
 It still takes too much time to upload and then to edit the image.
 Media uploading should happen «backstage» while I work.
 Sizing, cropping, to apply some simple effects should be doable through the tool.
 At least, it should be possible to launch image editor of my choice, make some changes and upload the new version of the image (while deleting the previous one).

-Result: Blogo has understood our blogging needs but did not finished the work!
+Result: Blogo has understood our blogging needs but did not finish the work!

 I am a bit disappointed by the three apps.
 Each of them can embed images into the text.
 However, none of them do it smoothly!
 Desk has a simple but functional way of doing: just drag and drop your image (but you cannot import it from a menu) and click on it to resize it quickly.
 That’s all.